 Proceeds raised by this important event benefit YWCA Spokane’s services for domestic violence victims and their children, including emergency shelter, counseling, legal services, job readiness, child care, and Pre-K programs for low income children.

-This year’s Women of Achievement Impact Luncheon will be held on Thursday September 28th, 2017 from 11:30am – 1:30pm.
-We will gather together at the Davenport Grand Hotel with 1200 friends of the YWCA to celebrate amazing women and feel inspired by our communities dedication to the safety and well-being of women, children, and families.
-Learn more about registering for this year’s event.
+YWCA’s 35th annual Women of Achievement awards luncheon will be held on Thursday, September 28th, 2017 from 11:30am – 1:30pm.
+We will gather at the Davenport Grand Hotel with 1200 friends of the YWCA to celebrate amazing women and feel inspired by our communities dedication to the safety and well-being of women, children, and families.
+Learn more about this year’s event.